ellakoa/postcard-poem/content/posts/pools-full-of-sky.md

   Silent in reflection
   Caught in contemplation
   Still waters capture stills
-  that move as nature wills
+  That move as nature wills
   Blues and greys change hue
   Birds fly straight on through
   The sun pours molten gold